 As a young adult, mental health is extremely important and we tend to bottle up our emotions.
 Try sharing your thoughts and feelings with others.
 Simply talking can reduce stress and provide a clearer outlook.
 Our university offers a variety of services through our Student Mental Health Services, including people to talk to.

 Humans are social creatures and we thrive off of human interaction.
 Over the years I’ve found that simply being kind to another person can really lift your spirits and likely theirs as well.

-If you really want to get out there, check out how you can get involved and improve your leadership skills at school, and to find something where you can feel your time is really helping others and yourself!
+If you really want to get out there, check out how you can get involved and improve your leadership skills at school, and to find something where you can feel your time is really helping others— and yourself!